Gorstak1979/Notes/README.md

 A waiter from Downtown bar, Ante Mitrović, wants me to nail his wife, Iva Delija, because he can't have kids.
 I refuse, but lose memory and see them having 2 kids on facebook, years later.

+While I'm guarding Tankerkomerc marina, an elderly guy brags he nailed my mom while they were both at spa.

 My memories slowly start returning, bit by bit, at age of 35 I finally grasp figurative speech, as I understood everything literally till then.

 When I go to irish pub, I sit at table with a dozen people, one of them asks what we think about gays, and I lose memory, then come back, and one of them is tossing me a knife to deal with the gay, but I don't remember what the gay did.